-How can you get a lab in the back of a Land Rover?
+Can you get a lab into the boot of a Land Rover?

 Standard genetic sequencing machines are big and heavy and could never be satisfactorily carried in the back of a Land Rover.
 So our ambition would have been out of the question a few years ago.
 It is only possible now because of the development of mobile genetic sequencing machines, principally by Oxford Nanopore Technologies (ONT).
 Their main product, the MinION, is no bigger than a mobile phone, and although other equipment is needed to prepare DNA and analyse the data that comes off the machine, the compact, portable nature of the MinION is an opportunity for us to take seqeuencing capability into field locations in Africa.